stjudeDNBBinfCore/single-cell-RNA-analysis/README.md

-This is the `single-cell-RNA-analysis` pipeline.
+This is the `single-cell-RNA-analysis` pipeline..